Geoff Chappell, Software Analyst

 The ProfileHandle argument is the address of a variable that is to receive a handle to the created profile object.
 This handle can then be given to the NtStartProfile and NtStopProfile functions to start and stop the profiling that this function sets up.

 The Process argument limits the profiling to a specified process.
 This argument can be NULL to profile globally.

-The ProfileBase and ProfileSize arguments are respectively the adddress and size, in bytes, of a region of address space to profile.
+The ProfileBase and ProfileSize arguments are respectively the address and size, in bytes, of a region of address space to profile.
 The 32-bit builds allow a special case in which the ProfileBase is instead a segment address: this applies if the BucketSize argument is zero.

-The BucketSize argument provides a granularity for the profiling.
+The BucketSize argument selects a granularity for the profiling.
 Think of the profiled region as an array of buckets.
 Profiling produces a count of executions that are discovered within each bucket.
 The function supports buckets whose size in bytes is a power of two.
 As an argument, the BucketSize is not in bytes but is instead the logarithm base 2 of the size in bytes.